Speech & Drama

 • The selection of Storytelling can include an original story or the competitor’s adaptation of a folktale, fairy tale, myth, legend or story.

-• Stories must be told and must be in the competitor’s own words without the use of notes.
+• Stories must be told in the competitor’s own words without using notes.

 • Appropriate sounds, props, or limited movement may be included.

 A minimum mark of 85 is required for qualification to Provincials.
-Need not enter Speech and Dramatic Arts classes.
+You need not enter Speech and Dramatic Arts classes.

 Class Age Level Time Limit